ustclug/documentations/src/infrastructure/sshca/sshca.md

 * Root certificate
 * Host certificate

-Root certificate can only be used to issue a host certificate.
+Root certificate can be used to issue a host certificate and has the same format as a regular SSH private-public key pair.
 Host certificate can be used for authentication on both server side and client side.
 But host certificate cannot issue a new certificate, it is the very difference from x509 certificate.

-Root certificate is stored in [cuihaoleo](https://github.com/cuihaoleo)'s loongson laptop.
-And [knight42](https://github.com/knight42) have another backup.

 ## Trust all LUG servers in one go